jbaxe2/blackboard.rest.dart/README.md

 Since several of the tests are integration tests, some of the data used for testing deals with the information of the developer's instance (such as course ID's).
 These would need to be replaced when testing for someone else's instance.

+Running the integration tests will count against the rate limit.